TomerFi/my_home_assistant_configuration/README.md

 - [**JSONLint**](https://jsonlint.com/) a very easy and simple *JSON* validator.
 - [**JSLint**](http://www.jslint.com/) one of the best *JavaScript* validator I ran into.
 - [**PEP8**](http://pep8online.com/) a very easy and simple *Python* validator.
-- [**Python Command Line**](https://www.python.org/) built in to the python installer, I use it to test *Python* code.
+- [**Python Command Line**](https://www.python.org/) built into the python installer, I use it to test *Python* code.
 - [**Putty**](http://www.putty.org/) the most usefull ssh client I know.
 - [**Postman**](https://www.getpostman.com/) a very useful tool for posting http rest requests.

-I also want to acknowledge a couple of builtin tools with home assistant that I use consistently. in the developer tools:
+I also want to acknowledge a couple of builtin tools with home assistant that I use regularly. in the developer tools:
 - **Services** a very useful tool for testing service calls before integrating them into my yaml files.
 - **Templates** there is no way I'm even looking at a template in the yaml files without testing it with this tool first, amazing.